sbabic/swupdate/doc/source/sw-description.rst

     }

 On *myboard*, SWUpdate searches and find myboard.stable.copy1(2).
-When running on different boards, SWUpdate does not find an enty corresponding to the boardname and it fallbacks to the version without boardname.
-This lets relalize the same release for different boards having a complete different hardware. `myboard` could have a eMMC and an ext4 filesystem, while another device can have raw flash and install an UBI filesystem.
+When running on different boards, SWUpdate does not find an entry corresponding to the boardname and it fallbacks to the version without boardname.
+This lets realize the same release for different boards having a complete different hardware. `myboard` could have a eMMC and an ext4 filesystem, while another device can have raw flash and install an UBI filesystem.
 Nevertheless, they are both just a different format of the same release and they could be described together in sw-description.